 Promenade and beach

-Now that the busiest period of the summer season is over, it is no longer mandatory to wear a face mask on the beach or on the beach promenade.
+It is no longer mandatory to wear a face mask on the beach promenade and on the beach.

 Always have a mask with you